0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/my-first-transaction.md

 list | la
   Print all accounts that were created or loaded recover | r <file path>
-  Recover Libra wallet from the file path write | w <file name>
+  Recover Diem wallet from the file path write | w <file name>
-  Save Libra wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver_account_ref_id>|<receiver_account_address> <number_of_coins> <currency_code> [use_base_units (default=false)]
+  Save Diem wallet mnemonic recovery seed to disk mint | mintb | m | mb <receiver_account_ref_id>|<receiver_account_address> <number_of_coins> <currency_code> [use_base_units (default=false)]
   Send currency of the given type from the faucet address to the given recipient address.
 Creates an account at the recipient address if one does not already exist.
 Suffix 'b' is for blocking addc | addcb | ac | acb <account_address> <currency_code>